Nenad Kljaić: Career

 Kljaić won two European Champions Cups as a player with RK Zagreb in 1992 and 1993.
 He also won the EHF Challenge Cup in 2000 with TV Grosswallstadt.

 Kljaić played for the Croatian national team from 1991 to 2001.
 He was part of the Croatian team that won gold medal at the 1996 Summer Olympics in Atlanta.
 He played six games and scored five goals.

 After retiring from competitions he worked with RK Croatia Osiguranje Zagreb.

+He has also been the head coach of the Saudi Arabian national team, where he led them at the 2017 World Men's Handball Championship.

 Personal life

 He is the son of Velimir Kljaić and Jasenka Kljaić, born Neralić.

 He was married to Sandra Mejovšek-Kljaić.
 Together they have a son and daughter.

 Kljaić speaks Croatian, English and German.